-- 1. the Yield Hydrology team: - a. initiating or reviewing announced allocations; - b. calculating allocations by reviewing the storage and usage data in SWIMS and confirming its currency with the regional office; - 2. the Water Accounting and Standards team: - a. auditing the announced allocation calculations; - b. communicating the announced allocation (by SMS or written advice) to customers and, where still required by the Resource Operations Plan (ROP) for that scheme, by news media.
+- 1. the Yield Hydrology team: - a. initiating or reviewing announced allocations; - b. calculating allocations by reviewing the storage data in the SAP system and usage data in the Orion system (BILL) and confirming its currency with the regional office; - 2. the Billing and Compliance team: - a. auditing the announced allocation calculations; - b. communicating the announced allocation (by SMS or written advice) to customers and, where still required by the Resource Operations Plan (ROP) for that scheme, by news media; - c. sending a notification and operational report to the Department of Natural Resources and Mines, per the relevant ROP.